Tomzyofficial/blueseedfinance/README.md

 ## 📖 Overview

-The Demo Online Banking Website is a full-stack web application that simulates the core functionalities of a modern digital banking platform.
+This Demo Online Banking Website is a full-stack web application that simulates the core functionalities of a modern digital banking platform.
 While it is not connected to any financial third party backend, the purpose of the website is to demostrate user-friendly interface that meets standards-compliant.
-This application allows users to register, log in securely, manage their account, view transactions, transfer funds, and more.
+This application allows users to register, log in securely, manage their account, view transactions, transfer funds (not real funds), and more.

 **Disclaimer: This project is built for educational/demo purposes and should not be used in production without significant security audits and compliance with financial regulations.**